hantsy/spring-r2dbc-sample/docs/auditing.md

 }
 ```

 Declare a `ReactiveAuditorAware` bean.
-When a `ReactiveAuditorAware` bean is available, it will fill the fields annotated by `@CreatedBy` and `@LastModifiedBy` annotations in the entity classes.
+When a `ReactiveAuditorAware` bean is available, it will fill the fields annotated by `@CreatedBy` and `@LastModifiedBy` annotations automatically in the entity classes.

 ```java
 @Bean